ArthurGontijo/album_reviews/README.md

 # Album Reviews

 ## Description <br>
-Simple project made with NodeJs, React and Postgresql.
-The project is a simple website for users to submit reviews from any music albums they like.
+Simple project made with NodeJs, Express and Postgresql.
+The project is a simple backend application for users to submit reviews of any music albums they like.